 As everybody know by now, on Sept.
 11 2001, the first thing terrorists did as soon as they reached the cockpit of the four hijacked planes was turning the transponder off.
 This made the doomed planes almost invisible to the radars on northeast U.S. rendering the US Air Defense response to the attacks in New York and Washington DC extremely difficult.

-In the aftermath of the celebrations for the 10th Anniversary of the 9-11 attacks, many visitors of this website asked me if the ADS-B transponders would have enhanced the capabilities of NEADS to identify and track the hijacked planes.
+In the aftermath of the commemorations for the 10th Anniversary of the 9-11 attacks, many visitors of this website asked me if the ADS-B transponders would have enhanced the capabilities of NEADS to identify and track the hijacked planes.
 This article answers that question.

 [Read also: 9/11: a fighter pilot’s account]